ShaivaMuthaiyah/Thumbnail-Generator-SAM/README.md

   ### Lambda

 Over here i have added the python file containing all the lambda functions required to run the application.
-Please verify your email with the send grid service since the functions require the sendgrid API key to send emails.
-The sendgrid modules are not available in lambda so you will have to package it into the functions.py in the folder.
-Here is a guide on how to do that at https://docs.aws.amazon.com/lambda/latest/dg/python-package.html.
-You can use the /lambda directory and package it into the functions.py inside the same directory.